 Dr. Brown also has a long history of being asked to be an expert by State and Federal governmental agencies.
 She has a number of scholarly and research interests in addiction psychiatry.

-After completing his medical training at St. Louis University School of Medicine, Dr. Cooke trained as a psychiatrist at University of Maryland/Sheppard Pratt where he was chief resident.
-After completion of his residency Dr. Cooke completed a forensic fellowship at Yale University.
-Currently, Dr. Cooke is an attending physician at the Shands at Vista hospital as well as an active medical school and residency instructor and supervisor.
-Dr. Cooke has provided forensic expertise in sanity, competency, violence and risk, recidivism and mitigation.
+Dr. Cooke received his medical training at St. Louis University School of Medicine and trained as a psychiatrist at the University of Maryland/Sheppard Pratt where he was chief resident.
+After his residency, Dr. Cooke completed a forensic psychiatry fellowship at Yale University.
+Currently, Dr. Cooke is an attending physician at the UF Health Shands Psychiatric Hospital and treats patients in the outpatient clinic.
+He is a medical school course director and instructor.
+Dr. Cooke has provided forensic expertise in cases involving sanity, competency, risk assessment, medical malpractice, guardianship, and testamentary capacity.

 Natalie Snodgrass, MD

 Natalie Snodgrass, MD is a board certified forensic psychiatrist who trained in adult, child and forensic psychiatry at the University of Florida.
 In addition to these qualifications she is also certified to perform on examining committees to determine an individual’s capacity to care for their needs and to participate in decisions in which they are affected.